RoseDuarte/divisor-despesas/README.md

 ## 📄 Licença

-Este projeto está licenciado sob os termos da [Licença MIT](https://www.notion.so/LICENSE).
+Este projeto está sob a licença MIT.